GLFC-WET/GLFC-WET.github.io/content/home/landing.md

  css_class = ""
 +++

-We study the ecological changes in systems impacted by human activity (e.g., forestry, roads).

-Our group uses integrated approaches involving GIS, macro- and micro- biological indicators, and various water chemistry indicators to explain how human impacts on land relate to changes in the water.
+The Watershed Ecology Team is a research group at Natural Resource Canada's Great Lakes Forestry Centre in Sault Ste.
+Marie, Canada.
+We study how aquatic ecosystem functions and services are influenced by watershed-scale processes, and the ways that forest disturbances and land management decisions influence these process and ecosystem responses.

+Our group integrates fine-scale microbial and molecular processes across spatial and temporal scales, to inform land-based resource management and policies to mitigate and avoid impacts on freshwater resources.